International Computer and Internet Contracts and Law

 Vinay Joy and Ganesh Prasad – with Khaitan & Co.
 Mumbai and Bangalore.

 Juma Weeks, Esq.
-(LL.B) is a senior associate in the Technology and Media team at CMS Cameron McKenna Nabarro Olswang LLP (CMS) in London.
+(LL.B) is a senior associate in the Privacy and Cybersecurity team at the London office of Ropes & Gray LLP, a Boston-headquartered white-shoe law firm.
 Read more

 Philip Woolfson (M.A., LL.B) is a partner of Steptoe & Johnson LLP, a US firm of lawyers based in Brussels with its head office in Washington DC.